Pari-Mutuel Betting 1939

 Online gambling is a big business in New Jersey which almost became the first state to accept $1 billion in sports bets in a single month back in December 2020.
 These are offered by land-based casinos and 3 pari-mutuel horse racing tracks in partnership with online sportsbook operators such as William Hill, Bet365, DraftKings, and others.

-Besides online sports betting, online poker rooms and online casinos (connected to a land-based casino) are also big businesses.
+Besides online sports betting, online poker rooms and NJ online casinos with live dealer games (connected to a land-based casino) are also big businesses.

 Gambling on professional and college sports (outside New Jersey) is permitted at one of the 9 New Jersey land-based casinos or 3 live racetracks in the state.
 The New Jersey Division of Gaming Enforcement is responsible for regulating sports betting in New Jersey.
 These same land-based facilities may also offer online sports betting as of August 2018.